German submarine U-50 (1939): Service history

 In the early morning hours of 15 February, U-50 crossed paths with her second victim, the Danish steam merchantman Maryland, which was travelling unescorted.
-The first torpedo, fired at 01.54 hours, detonated prematurely (a common problem early in the war).
-A second shot at 02.07 hours broke the ship's back and she sank in seven minutes.
+The first torpedo, fired at 01:54 hours, detonated prematurely (a common problem early in the war).
+The second fired at 02:07 hours broke the ship's back and she sank in seven minutes.
 All 34 aboard perished; only a wrecked lifeboat was found later, at North Uist.

-U-50 travelled south after this encounter and found her third victim, the neutral Dutch steam merchant ship Tara west of Cape Finisterre.
+U-50 travelled south after this encounter and found the neutral Dutch steam merchant ship Tara west of Cape Finisterre.
 Despite her neutral affiliation, she was travelling without neutrality markings (according to the U-boat captain's log).
-The submarine had spotted her at midnight and attacked with a single torpedo at 01.38 hours, which missed.
-A second torpedo at 02.54 hours found its mark.
-All hands abandoned ship in two lifeboats as U-50 moved in to deliver the coup de grâce at 03.12 hours.
+The submarine had spotted her at midnight and attacked with a single torpedo at 01:38 hours, which missed.
+A second torpedo at 02:54 hours struck the ship.
+All hands abandoned ship in two lifeboats as U-50 moved in to deliver the coup de grâce at 03:12 hours.
 The vessel sank twenty minutes later.
-One lifeboat made landfall on the Spanish coast.
-The other was picked up by the Spanish fishing trawler Milin; its occupants were landed at A Coruña.
+One lifeboat made landfall on the Spanish coast, the other was picked up by the Spanish fishing trawler Milin and the occupants landed at A Coruña.

-At 00.20 hours on 22 February, U-50 located convoy OGF-19 and torpedoed the British tanker British Endeavour about 100 miles west of Vigo.
+At 00.20 hours on 22 February, U-50 located convoy OGF-19 and torpedoed the British tanker British Endeavour about 100 miles west of Vigo, Spain.
 Five were killed in the attack, the remaining thirty-three (including the ship's master), abandoned ship and were picked up by the British merchantman Bodnant.
 The survivors were landed at Funchal in Portugal on 26 February.

-The U-boat terminated this successful patrol at Kiel on 4 March after 28 days at sea.
+U-50 ended its patrol at Kiel on 4 March after 28 days at sea.

-Second patrol

-U-50s second and final patrol began 5 April 1940.
+U-50s begain its second patrol on 5 April 1940.
 She departed Kiel and was never heard from again.

-Fate

-U-50 ran afoul of a minefield and sank on 6 April in the North Sea north of Terschelling.
+U-50 ran into a minefield in the North Sea north of Terschelling on 6 April and sank.
 Her exact position is not known.
 All 44 sailors were killed.